crispaulcastaneda/covid19-tracker/README.md

 # Covid-19 Tracker
-A simple project made using a JavaScript famework.
+A simple project made using a JavaScript framework.

 ## Purpose
 Built a simple project and save codes for future reference.